Controllability Issues of Linear Ensemble Systems over Multi-dimensional Parameterization Spaces

 \section{Conclusions}

-We have shown that any real-analytic linear ensemble system cannot be $\mathrm{L}^p$-controllable, for $2\le p \le \infty$, if its parameterization space $\Sigma$ contains an open set in $\R^d$ for $d\geq 2$.
-However, we note here that the negative result applies only to linear ensemble systems.
-There exist uniformly controllable ensembles of control-affine systems~\cite{chen2019structure} over multi-dimensional parameterization spaces.
+We have shown that for a linear ensemble system $(A,B)$, if its parameterization space $\Sigma$ contains an open set in $\R^d$, for $d\geq 2$, and if $A:\Sigma\to \F^{n\times n}$ and $B:\Sigma\to\F^{n\times m}$, with $\F$ being either $\R$ or $\C$, are real-analytic at a point in $U$, then the linear ensemble system cannot be $\mathrm{L}^p$-controllable, for $2\le p \le \infty$.
+This negative result has implications for approximation theory and operator theory, as described in Theorem~\ref{thm:approximation} and Corollary~\ref{cor:cyclicoperator}.
+Finally, we note that the negative result applies only to linear ensemble systems.
+There exist uniformly controllable ensembles of control-affine systems~\cite{chen2019structure}, with real-analytic vector fields, over multi-dimensional parameterization spaces.